HOMETOWN: Owensboro, KY

 The book is Waltrip’s minute-by-minute account of the day that saw him break a 0 for 462 slump and climb to the pinnacle of his racing career, only to learn moments later of the tragic loss of his car owner and friend Dale Earnhardt.
 Waltrip’s struggle to come to grips with the aftermath and build a successful career and race team also highlight the manuscript.

 Down-to-earth humor and personality continue to keep Waltrip at the forefront of popularity.
-He boasts a growing Twitter following of 225,000 and he is a hit at sponsor appearances across the country.
+He boasts a growing Twitter following of 190,000, and he’s a hit at sponsor appearances across the country.

-The remainder of the 2013 season promises to be a busy time for Waltrip on and off the track.
+The 2013 season promises to be another busy time for Waltrip on and off the track.
 But if his team’s on-track success continues the Waltrip name will be synonymous with not only victory lane and the television booth but move him to the sport’s upper echelon of car owners.

 Waltrip’s path to success began as a little boy when he decided to follow his dream to become a champion race car driver like his older brother Darrell.
 The younger Waltrip began his career racing go-karts in Kentucky, Indiana and Tennessee.
 His stock car racing career took off in 1981, when he won the Mini-Modified division track championship at Kentucky Motor Speedway.